In this tutorial, I'm gonna' show you the 3 most common tests that are done to check for a blown head gasket.

 You'll see one of two things:

 1.)
-Either the oil on the dipstick is a creamy, off-white color and is thick as syrup.
+The oil on the dipstick is a creamy, off-white color and is thick as syrup.

 2.)
 The oil is its normal color and viscosity.